 The first time an applicant fails the drug screening, he or she has to wait 90 days and then may reapply with a waiver at the discretion of the particular branch of the military to which he or she is applying.

 Be advised: This sounds like a quick and easy process, but it's not guaranteed.
 There's no requirement that the Army, Navy, Air Force, or Marines must allow someone who tested positive for drugs to re-test.
 Considering that the majority of recruits pass the drug screen the first time, there needs to be a good reason to allow someone who tests positive for drugs to take the test again.

 The military used to have different reapplication rules for different drugs, but under the current policy, an applicant has one chance to reapply no matter which drug or drugs is found in his or her system.

 Testing positive for any of the banned drugs more than once is grounds for permanent disqualification for any branch of the U.S. military.

 Drug Testing Rules for Prior Service Personnel

 Prior service personnel who test positive at MEPS for any illegal drug or alcohol are permanently disqualified.
 There are no waivers available for those personnel; the reasoning is that they should already know the rules, and know that drug use is a reason to deny entrance to the Armed Services.

-Testing Positive for Drugs at MEPS and Additional Requirements
+Testing Positive for Drugs

 Applicants with an approved drug or alcohol test waiver (meaning they've failed their first drug test) are prohibited from enlisting in any military occupational specialty (MOS) or option that requires a security clearance.